Fed up with bubbles in wallpaper? Discover the causes and what to do to get rid of them

 Can you get bubbles out of wallpaper with a hair dryer?

-If you have left your wallpaper to dry properly – over 48 hours – then a hairdryer by itself is unlikely to get rid of the bubbles.
-A hairdryer alongside some other tools might do the job however.
-You can also first try to to smooth down the bubble with a wallpaper brush or a wide plastic putty knife – like this Plastic Putty Knife Set from Amazon – as this is less likely to tear the paper.
+First, try to smooth down the bubble with a wallpaper brush or a wide plastic putty knife – like this Plastic Putty Knife Set from Amazon – as this is less likely to tear the paper.

-If that doesn't work combine the hair dryer with a wallpaper syringe – like the Syringes & 14G Blunt Needle from Amazon to get rid of a bubble.
-Fill the syringe with wallpaper paste, push into the bubble, fill the bubble and then smooth out.
+If that doesn't work, combine the hair dryer with a wallpaper syringe – like the Syringes & 14G Blunt Needle from Amazon to get rid of a bubble.
+To use the syringe, first fill it with wallpaper paste, push it into the bubble, fill the bubble, and then smooth it out.
 Wipe away any excess paste with a damp cloth and use a hairdryer to finish.
-For larger bubbles use a very sharp craft knife to create a slit in the bubble and use a brush to work in the paste under the wallpaper.

 Why is my wallpaper bubbling when I paint it over?